 - responding to enquiries about your registration status

-- processing and investigating complaints made, or concerns or questions raised about you or by you.
+- processing and investigating concerns or questions raised or complaints made, about you or by you

 This may include assessing and verifying information related to your fitness to practise or registration.
 We may share your personal data and the information you provide (or provided about you) with third parties (such as education and training providers, qualification awarding bodies, other regulators, employers, other authorities such as the police, relevant NHS organisations, external lawyers and witnesses to any incident that is alleged to have taken place) in accordance with our functions as a regulator